 I was about 8 or 9 years old at the time but somehow, it seeped into me.

 “Besides,” she added, “if we don’t have anything nice to say, the least we can do is not spit at the other person.”

 “Are you saying I should be quiet even if see something wrong?”
 I asked.

 “No,” she replied instantly.
 “You should stand up against the wrong but here we are talking about speaking foul about someone who is not even listening to you at the moment.
 Your remarks are not reaching him in any way.
 Loathsome words will only breed contempt in you.
 Let’s look within ourselves first.”

 Her words had a lasting impact on me because she stated what she practiced herself.
 I try my best to stay away from commenting on things or people I don’t really know about.

 There will always be some who will dislike us and not everyone has to like us anyway.
 We can’t stop others from feeling a certain way about us.
 Besides, their hatred is not about you.
 It’s about what they think they know about you.
 It’s about what they think you ought to be like.
 It directly stems from a lack of understanding.
 You can only hate what you don’t understand because once you understand the other person or perspective, the energy of hatred transforms into compassion.

-Mulla Nasrudin was traveling in a train.
+Mulla Nasrudin was traveling on a train.
 A lady next to him tried to get Mulla’s attention but he was busy reading his book.
-The lady sprayed bit more perfume on her, she softly crooned a song, took out a mirror from her handbag and fixed her lipstick and all.
+The lady sprayed a bit more perfume on her, she softly crooned a song, took out a mirror from her handbag and fixed her lipstick.
 She excused herself and got up a couple of times on the pretext of using the washroom.
-Mulla but remained engrossed.
+Mulla but remained engrossed in his book.